zkniebel/SitecoreUML/Documentation/getting-started/setup-and-insta.md

 # Installation and Setup

-This contains all of the instructions that you need in order to get up and running with SitecoreUML.
+Use the following instructions in order to get up and running with SitecoreUML.

 ## Installation Steps